-All the bath bomb recipes I found called for citric acid to help create the fizzing action that makes bath bombs so much fun.
+Most of the recipes I found called for citric acid to get the effervescent action that makes bath bombs so much fun.
 But since I couldn’t find it at any of the stores I went to, I was forced to improvise!
-Luckily, fizzy essential oil bath bombs can be made with some simple ingredients most of us already have lying around the kitchen, like lemon juice or cream of tartar.
-I chose cream of tartar for mine because I had some on hand, but don’t be afraid to experiment with lemon juice if that’s easiest for you.
+Luckily, fizzy essential oil bath bombs can be made with some simple ingredients most of us already have lying around the kitchen.

-Once you've selected your fizzing agent, all you need is some baking soda, salt, corn starch and essential oils and you're in business.
-Here is a quick video we made showing you exactly how to make them:
+Once you've selected your fizzing agent, all you need is some baking soda, salt, corn starch, and essential oils, and you're in business.

 - ½ cup baking soda